topoftheblock/topoftheblock/README.md

 1. Agentic AI for Anomaly Detection in Documents: A multi-agent AI system that detects, explains, and helps resolve anomalies by combining classical ML with the reasoning power of Large Language Models.
 Instead of a single model, a swarm of specialized agents collaborates in real-time, mimicking a human operations team.

-2. Operating System for AI: AI agents would be less about managing hardware and more about managing intelligence as a service—orchestrating autonomous digital workers that perceive, reason, act, and learn.
-Think of it as a meta-OS that abstracts away the complexity of agent lifecycles, memory, tools, and multi-agent coordination, much like a traditional OS abstracts the CPU, RAM, and disk.

-3. Website and infrastructure design to facilitate the interaction of AI agents

-4. Adorno Brain
+2. Adorno Brain

-5. NLP x Poetry
+3. NLP x Poetry

-6. Minimze text while keeping sematic integrity
+4. Minimze text while keeping sematic integrity